ebanx/woocommerce-gateway-ebanx/readme.txt

 = Who can I contact if I still have questions? =

 Reach out to one of our integration specialists at integration@ebanx.com or get in touch with us through our "Help & Support" tab inside the EBANX Dashboard.
-If you don't have an account yet, access our [Sign-up here](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") or [schedule a call](https://app.hubspot.com/meetings/ebanx-ronaldo/schedule-call) with a Business Development Executive.
+If you don't have an account yet, access our [Sign-up here](https://www.ebanx.com/business/en/dashboard "EBANX Dashboard") or [request a call](https://business.ebanx.com/en/contact-sales) with a Business Development Executive.

 = Where can I find more documentation or instructions? =

-On the [EBANX Developer’s Academy](https://www.ebanx.com/business/en/developers/integrations/extensions-and-plugins/woocommerce-plugin "EBANX Developer's Academy") you will find instructions and detailed information about all our plugins.
+On the [EBANX Developer’s Academy](https://developers.ebanx.com/integrations/extensions-and-plugins/woocommerce-plugin/ "EBANX Developer's Academy") you will find instructions and detailed information about all our plugins.

 = Which payment types does EBANX process? =